Why is maintenance so important?

 Large number of maintenance objects

-The larger the company's service division, the more customers and Maintenance objects are looked after.
+The larger the company's service division, the more customers and maintenance objects it supports.
 As a result, the overview of all due maintenance dates is increasingly lost.
 Added to this is the complexity of maintenance monitoring.
 Often it is no longer just the property that is due within a certain interval.
 Even subordinate components have their own maintenance cycles that need to be taken into account.

 Consideration of contracts

 Another difficulty for maintenance planners is the consideration of maintenance and servicing contracts and their terms.
-Within the contracts, customer or property-specific maintenance intervals are often defined that deviate from the standard system.
+Within the contracts, customer-specific and Asset-specific maintenance intervals are defined that deviate from the standard of the Asset.
 In addition, the scope of the maintenance work to be carried out is often contractually agreed between the customer and the maintenance company, leading to increasing complexity.

 Individualization and technical complexity

-In the context of maintenance planning, it must be emphasized that not all objects are maintained at the same intervals.
+As part of maintenance planning, it must be emphasized that not all objects are maintained at the same intervals.
 In particular, if the intervals are based on counter values - e.g. operating hours - are defined, planning becomes much more complex.
-Then other factors such as the degree of utilisation of the machines (e.g. operating hours per day) has an influence on the next due maintenance date.
+Other factors such as the degree of utilization of the machines (e.g. operating hours per day) also have an influence on the next maintenance due date.

 Appointment coordination and route planning

-As soon as the maintenance due has been determined, further difficulties in coordinating appointments and planning routes.
-On the one hand, scheduling usually has to be agreed with the customer in advance, and on the other, maintenance work should be grouped into geographical grids in order to minimise travel times and the resulting costs.
+As soon as the due maintenance work has been determined, further difficulties can arise in the context of scheduling and route planning.
+On the one hand, scheduling usually has to be agreed with the customer in advance, and on the other hand, maintenance work should be grouped into geographical grids in order to keep travel times and the resulting costs as low as possible.
 Only software-supported planning can guarantee optimum customer satisfaction and routes.

 Contact us to find out more about intelligent maintenance planning in ADASMA.